Difference Between Dividend and Growth

 Key Difference

-- Dividends stock is more prevalent in the market as the cash investment is repaid in dividends by the stock or the mutual fund houses.
-Growth stocks, on the other hand, is where the money stays invested and is not withdrawn after periodic intervals
+- Dividend stock is more prevalent in the market as the cash investment is repaid in dividends by the stock or the mutual fund houses.
+On the other hand, growth stocks are where the money stays invested and is not withdrawn after periodic intervals.

-- In growth, the excess return generated on the stock is re-invested in the stock itself, whereas in the case of dividends, regular returns are given to investors at every interval
+- In growth, the excess return generated on the stock is re-invested in the stock itself.
+In contrast, in the case of dividends, regular returns are given to investors at every interval.

-- Profits in growth investment can only be materialized when they are sold or redeemed, whereas, in dividend stocks, the excess profits can be withdrawn in the form of dividends
+- Profits in growth investment can only be materialized when sold or redeemed, whereas, in dividend stocks, the excess profits can be withdrawn in the form of dividends.

-- Dividends stock is more closely related to companies with steady cash flows, and there is no major capital expenditure shortly.
-Growth stocks whereas have a possibility of growth as the future projections and significant capital expenditure of the companies will give them return over a longer period
+- Dividend stock is more closely related to companies with steady cash flows, and there is no major capital expenditure.
+Growth stocks have a possibility of growth as the companies' future projections and significant capital expenditure will give them a return over a longer period.

 Dividend vs Growth Comparative Table